sambhavnoobcoder/RedTeaming-Openai-GPT-OSS-20b/writeup/COMPETITION_WRITEUP.md

 ## Conclusion

 Our red-teaming investigation of GPT-OSS-20B has revealed five distinct and previously undiscovered vulnerabilities that represent significant security and safety risks.
-These findings collectively demonstrate fundamental weaknesses in the model's safety mechanisms, particularly when confronted with the creative application of legal override techniques and DEBUG command framing.
+These findings collectively demonstrate fundamental weaknesses in the model's safety mechanisms, particularly when confronted with the creative application of legal override techniques ( like 304 a ) and DEBUG command framing.

 The critical vulnerabilities in weight/architecture extraction and gradient asymmetry confirmation represent the most serious risks, potentially enabling complete model replication, manipulation, or bypassing of regulatory standards.
 The policy document hallucination vulnerabilities, while varying in sophistication, highlight the model's inherent capacity for convincing deception through fabricated internal documentation.
 Finally, the refusal metadata leakage exposes critical operational security gaps.